momostarsky/imebra_git/docs/compiling_imebra.rst

 When using XCode open the target Build Settings and under "Swift Compiler/ObjectiveC Bridging Header" specify the path to imebra_location/wrappers/objectivec/include/imebraobjc/imebra.h.

-Compiling the Android version of Imebra
+Compiling the Android version of Dicomhero
 ---------------------------------------

 Prerequisites
 .............

-In order to build the Android version of Imebra you need:
+In order to build the Android version of Dicomhero you need:

-- the source distribution of Imebra, available here: https://imebra.com/get-it/
+- the source distribution of Dicomhero, available here: https://imebra.com/get-it/
 - Android Studio
 - Android SDK
 - Android NDK

-Building Imebra
+Building Dicomhero
 ...............

 The Android version of the library needs both the Java source code (located in the wrappers/javaWrapper folder) and the C++ source code (located in the library folder)

-To generate the Imebra Jar library:
+To generate the Dicomhero Jar library:

 - Launch Android Studio
 - Open the gradle project in the wrappers/javaWrapper folder